 How do I buy Bitcoin or other digital currencies?

-Of course, this is not the only way to access the market.
-You can become a digital currency holder by selling something and taking a digital currency as a form of payment.
+Of course, there are other ways to access the market than exchanges or trading platforms.
+For example, to become a member of the crypto community, you can become a digital currency holder by selling something and taking digital currency as a form of payment.
 Much like you would take currency like the US dollar or take payment through a credit card.

-At first, that sounds like an easy way to add what could be a highly profitable asset to your portfolio.
+At first, that sounds like an easy way to add what could be a highly profitable asset to your portfolio and a good way around transaction fees.
 However, it is not always the cheapest or most environmentally friendly way to do so in practice.
 The software and hardware are so expensive, without even including the electricity required to run them, that simply buying a cryptocurrency on an exchange can be cheaper.